 “Lawrence Foster seems to have been put on this planet to conduct Enescu’s music.
 He is clearly a true believer and he understands every technical nuance and every expressive twist and turn.”

-Born in 1941 in Los Angeles to Romanian parents, Lawrence Foster has been a major champion of the music of Georg Enescu, serving as Artistic Director of the Georg Enescu Festival from 1998 to 2001.
-In January 2003 he was decorated by the Romanian President for services to Romanian Music.
+Born in Los Angeles to Romanian parents, Foster served as Artistic Director of the Georg Enescu Festival from 1998 to 2001.
+In 2003 he was decorated by the Romanian President for services to Romanian Music.